joelbrewster/NoteyMcNoteface/README.md

 ## Reflection
 - I'd like to come up with a br0c0d3 json full of quotes to pull httparty quotes from it.
-- Devise has made so many different views and pages to style and tweak.
+- Devise has made so many different views and pages to style and tweak so I'd like to try to use something like bootstrap or materialize.
 - There's a lot of visual inconsistencies that I'd like to fix over time but I need more time.